 Each year since 1997, Hispanics or Latinos who were born in the United States suffered fewer fatal work injuries than their foreign-born counterparts.
 The highest number of fatal work injuries among both native- and foreign-born Hispanics occurred in 2006.

-For additional data relating to persons of Hispanic or Latino ethnicity, please see the following sources:
+For additional data about people of Hispanic or Latino ethnicity, please see the following sources: